 - And more

 A family law attorney may practice in all of these areas, or specialize in just a few of the areas.
 For example, a family law attorney may only specialize in marital contracts, such as prenuptial agreements and postnuptial agreements.
-Or maybe they only do divorce.
+Or maybe they only do divorces.
 Or they can do it all!
 It’s really dependent on the lawyer and their experience.

 What does a lawyer who does prenups do?

 Someone who specializes in prenups, whether they are a broad-scope family law attorney or a niche prenup attorney, will guide you seamlessly through the entire prenuptial agreement process, ensuring you emerge with a comprehensive prenuptial agreement.
 One thing to keep in mind is that when you are hiring a lawyer to do your prenup, you are not simultaneously hiring a divorce lawyer.
-That is a separate engagement and you may never even need one.
+That is a separate engagement, and you may never even need one.
 You can hire someone else to do your divorce, or you can hire the same prenup lawyer (if they do divorces).
 Also, if you ever want to challenge the validity of the prenup one day (or defend it), you can hire your original prenup attorney or a different one.

 With that in mind, let’s dive into more detail on what a lawyer who does prenups may do for you: